codynhanpham/human-benchmark/README.md

 Also, download the English trained data [eng.traineddata](https://github.com/tesseract-ocr/tessdata/blob/main/eng.traineddata) file and place it in the same directory as the executable.
 This is required for optical character recognition (OCR) tasks.

+Since OCR is not perfect, tests requiring OCR may requires a few tries to get a good result.

 Launch the executable and follow the instructions.